thedavecarroll/BluebirdPS/docs/Lists/Get-TwitterListMember.md

 ## SYNOPSIS

-Returns the username for members of the specified list.
+Returns the user objects for members of the specified list.

 ## SYNTAX